National Skills Framework for the Voluntary Sector

 Delivering the skills priorities 2011 to 2014: A National Skills Network Model.

-Skills – Third Sector have now finalised the National Skills Framework for the Voluntary Sector.
+Learning Trade Skills have now finalised the National Skills Framework for the Voluntary Sector.

 The voluntary sector, like any other sector, needs a skilled workforce in order to thrive and provide quality services, particularly in the face of rising demands about what it can and should deliver.